-She served as a facilitator to Performance Art Lab, one of Houston’s most mischievous art collectives, and was one of the founding members of their guerilla flash dance project sexyATTACK.
-She is the creator and curator of Houston’s Performance Art Night, an event that strengthened the growing performance art scene in Houston.
-She is also a founder and former facilitator of Continuum, a social sculpture consisting of a group of performance artists joined in the aspiration to create a safe and encouraging space to grow through performance art.
-She was a co-director and co-curator of Lone Star Explosion 2014, Houston’s International Performance Art Biennale and is currently co-directing Experimental Action, a new Houston performance art festival coming in February of 2017.
-Her personal art is often a cathartic exploration of desire, the body, and personal experience.
+She served as a facilitator to elia arce's performance art lab, one of houston’s most mischievous art collectives, and was one of the founding members of their guerilla flash dance project sexyATTACK.
+She is the creator and the original curator of houston’s performance art night, an event that strengthens the growing performance art scene in houston.
+She was a founder and facilitator of Continuum, a social sculpture consisting of a group of performance artists joined in the aspiration to create a safe and encouraging space to grow through performance art.
+She was a co-director and co-curator of lone star explosion 2014, an international performance art biennale and is currently directing experimental action, a community-centered houston performance art festival.
+She also performed in chicago's rapid pulse performance art festival and leipzig, germany's blauverschiebung performance art festival.
+Her personal art is often a cathartic exploration of connection, desire, the body, possibility and personal experience.

 She happily lives in an old house filled with history, peeling paint and the laughter of her daughter Lily.